GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSSImg-DRTutorial/02_data_reduction.rst

 .. note:: The tilde (``~``) in the path above refers to your home directory.
    Also, mind the dot in ``.geminidr``.

+.. todo: calmanager
+.. warning:: The Gemini Local Calibration Manager is not available yet in the Gemini Conda Channel for installation and you might not have it installed.
+   On a terminal, type `caldb config`.
+If you get an error message, you can skip this section and you will still be able to bypass the Calibration Manager as we will show later here.

 Then initialize the calibration database:

 ..  todo:: @dragons_team The command below should give a feedback to the user.